Accessibility Percolation with Rough Mount Fuji labels: Acknowledgments

 \section{Acknowledgments}

 DDAB was supported by a scholarship from the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics at Bath (SAMBa), under the project EP/S022945/1.
-MR was supported by the a Royal Society University Research Fellowship, grant URF\textbackslash R\textbackslash 211038.
-Both authors are very grateful to Bastien Mallein and Andreas Kyprianou for helpful conversations.
+MR was supported in part by a Royal Society University Research Fellowship, grant URF\textbackslash R\textbackslash 211038, and in part by EPSRC grant EP/X040089/1.
+Both authors are very grateful to Andreas Kyprianou, C\'ecile Mailler and Bastien Mallein for helpful conversations.